roufamatic/todo-txt-js/README.md

 * `textTokens()` : A list of all words in the task that have not been categorized as anything else.
 Array of string, never null, may be empty (but what's the point of that?).
 * `completeTask()` : marks the task completed and sets the completedDate to now.
 * `uncompleteTask()` : marks the task incomplete and sets the completedDate to null.
+* `setCreatedDate(dt)`: sets the created date to the passed in date.
+If a date is not passed in, then today's date is used.
 * `render()` : Converts the object back into a string.